leanprover-community/import-graph/README.md

 There are a few commands implemented, which help you analysing the imports of a file.
 These are accessible by adding `import ImportGraph.Imports` to your lean file.

 * `#redundant_imports`: lists any transitively redundant imports in the current module.
-* `#minimize_imports`: attempts to construct a minimal set of imports for the declarations in the current file.
+* `#min_imports`: attempts to construct a minimal set of imports for the declarations in the current file.
   (Must be run at the end of the file.
 Tactics and macros may result in incorrect output.)
 * `#find_home decl`: suggests files higher up the import hierarchy to which `decl` could be moved.